Pain is regarded as chronic when it does not go away and is experienced by a patient on most days of the week for at least 3-6 months.

 - Prevalence tends to be higher in older individuals.
 At least 1 in 4 women aged 50 years or over report having chronic pain.

-- The leading cause of chronic pain is reported to be injury, commonly from playing sport, car accidents, home accidents and work accidents.
+- The leading cause of chronic pain is reported to be injury, commonly from playing sport, motor vehicle accidents, home and work accidents.

 - Almost two-thirds of people with chronic pain report that their pain interferes with their daily activities.